kefniark/pixel-builder/website/pages/presentation.md

 ### 2. Easy to Share

-Web games can be annoying to deploy and share sometime.
-To help you with that , we provide few options:
+Web games can be annoying to share sometime, to help with that we provide you few options:

 - We build as **Single Page App** by default : Static files that can be host anywhere (ftp, github, ...)
 - We can build desktop app with [NeutralinoJS](https://github.com/neutralinojs/neutralinojs) (Windows, Linux, Mac): Easy to share for Game Jams or [itch.io](https://itch.io/)